Swan maiden: Irish folktale

 In the Irish fairy tale The Three Daughters of the King of the East and the Son of a King in Erin, three swan maidens come to bathe in a lake (Loch Erne) and converse with a king's elder son, who was fishing at the lake.
 His evil stepmother convinces a young cowherd to stick a magic pin to the prince's clothes to make him fall asleep.
 The spell works twice, and in both occasions the swan maidens try to help the prince come to.
 A similar narrative is the Irish tale The Nine-Legged Steed.

 In another Irish tale, The House in the Lake, a man named Enda helps Princess Mave, turned into a swan, to break the curse her evil stepmother cast upon her.

 In another tale, goddess Áine, metamorphosed into a swan, was bathing in the lake and was seen by a human duke, Gerald Fitzgerald (Gearóid Iarla) who felt a passionate yearning towards her.
 Aware of the only way to make her his wife, the duke seized Áine's fairy cloak.
-Once subdued and deprived of her magic cloak, she resigned to being the human's wife, and bore him a son.
+Once subdued and deprived of her magic cloak, she resigned to being the human's wife, and they had a son.

 In a local legend in the barony of Inchiquin, County Clare, before the O'Briens took the lands of the Clann-Ifearnain, the young chieftain O'Quin follows a stag to the shore of Loch Inchiquin and sees five swans near the water.
 The five swans take off their swan skins and become maidens.
 O'Quin steals the garments of one of them; the other turn back into swans and depart, leaving their companion to her fate.
 The captured swan maiden is wooed by the O'Quin man, until she concedes to marry him, on two conditions: their marriage must be kept a secret and that no man from Clann-Brian must be under their roof, lest she disappears and the man becomes the last of his clan.
 O'Quin and the swan maiden live seven happy years of marriage, with two children born to them, until a fateful day: O'Quin meets a member of the O'Brien clan and invites him to his castle.
 He entertains his guest and gambles against him all his worldly goods and possessions, and loses.
 Remembering his wife's prediction, O'Quin goes to her room and sees her back into swan form, with their two children metamorphosed into cygnets.
 The swan mother and her children fly away to the mists of the lake, and are seen no more - thus ending the O'Quin line.
 At least 9 accounts of the legend exist: in three of them, the supernatural wife is explicitly a swan maiden.
-In other accounts, the O'Brien of the legend is identified with Tyge Ahood (or Tadgh an Comhad) O'Brien, Prince of Thomond.
+In other accounts, the O'Brien of the legend is identified with Tyge Ahood (or Tadhg an Chomhaid) O'Brien, Prince of Thomond.
 The number of swans may also vary between tellings: five, seven or a general "number" of them.